Statistics showing cumulative sales since the launch of the Help to Buy (equity loan) scheme on 1 April 2013.

 Help to Buy (mortgage guarantee) scheme

-The next quarterly release will include activity to 31 March 2016, and will be published in June 2016.
+The next quarterly release will include activity to 30 June 2016, and will be published on 29 September 2016.

 Note on completion dates